puppetlabs/puppetlabs-apache/README.md

   Default: ['127.0.0.1','::1'].

-* `apache_version`: Apache's version number as a string, such as '2.2' or '2.4'.
+* `apache_version`: Apache's version number as a string, such as '2.4'.

   Default: The value of [`$::apache::apache_version`][`apache_version`].